April 2026 CEI Bulletin

 Jamie Kaufer

 Any other members in good standing who desire to run for the Board of Directors may do so by presenting to the Nominating Committee a nominating petition signed by twenty (20) congregation members in good standing.
-Any such petition must reach the CEI office by noon on Monday, May 5, 2025.
-For your convenience, a template of a nominating petition has been included in the Monthly Bulletin.
+Any such petition must reach the CEI office by noon on Monday, May 4, 2026.
+For your convenience, there is a template of a nominating petition attached to this month’s bulletin.

 Elections will be held by returning a ballot, which you will receive at a later date.
-The ballots should be returned to the Congregation office in person, by mail, or by e-mail between May 9 and June 6, 2025.
+The ballots should be returned to the Congregation office in person, by mail or by e-mail between May 8 and June 5, 2026.

 Nominating Committee: